MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/JSON.md

 2. Select **Open** to open the file.

 Loading the JSON file will automatically launch the Power Query Editor.
 Power Query uses automatic table detection to seamlessly flatten the JSON data into a table.
 From the editor, you can then continue to transform the data if you want, or you can just close and apply.
+More information: [Automatic Table Detection from JSON files now generally available](https://powerbi.microsoft.com/en-us/blog/power-bi-april-2021-feature-summary/#post-14480-_Toc68689108)

 ![Image of the Power Query editor with the JSON data flattened into a table.](./media/json/convert-table.png)